DeepLearnI/atlas-ce-docs/docs/api_docs/sources/gui.md

 Almost every piece of information can be retrieved and examined through the Foundations CLI, but our GUI gives you a better experience than working from a Terminal session does.

+!!! note
-> NOTE: Although a refresh button is located on the page, the content per job is available to the GUI *immediately* after the line storing the information is run in your code.
+    Although a refresh button is located on the page, the content per job is available to the GUI *immediately* after the line storing the information is run in your code.
 This means, among other things, that if you are saving a photo of your training loss graph per epoch, you will see it live in the artifact viewer.
 Press "REFRESH TABLE" to see the changes.

 ---